ambujs/CheckoutChallenge/README.md

 - Acquiring bank mock service: Checkout.AcquiringBank.Mock
 - MongoDb: for data storage to be used by Acquiring bank mock service

+## Requirements
+- A merchant can post a message to Checkout.PaymentGateway's `/api/Payment` endpoint for processing a card payment.
+If the payment is successful, then this endpoint will return an unique payment reference back.
+- The unique payment reference can then be used to send a message to Checkout.PaymentGateway's `/api/Payment/{paymentId}` endpoint to retrieve the details of the payment.
+Only the last 4 digits of the card number are returned.

 ## Possible improvements
 - A CD pipeline can be implemented.
 - The application is currently using basic auth but a more secure authentication method can be implemented using JWT tokens.